pinobatch/hello-world/Xubuntu_setup.md

 and my [LCARS mockup].
 It has big launcher buttons and a window list that appear just below the web browser's back button.

 1. Deskbar orientation, always autohide, 64px wide, 3 rows,
    75% length; appearance: 75% background alpha.
 2. Drag it to the bottom left corner and lock it.
 3. Add six Launcher instances to the new panel.
-(As of Ubuntu 20.04, [Quicklauncher has been replaced] with multiple rows of the standard Launcher.)
+(As of Ubuntu 20.04 and Debian 11, [Quicklauncher has been replaced] with multiple rows of the standard Launcher.)
 4. Move the window buttons to the new panel below the launchers, and turn off Show flat buttons.